Joanne L. Barnes, Homeworth, Ohio

-HOMEWORTH, Ohio (MyValleyTributes) – Joanne L. Barnes, age 81 of Homeworth passed away Monday November 15, 2022 at her home surrounded by her loving family.
+HOMEWORTH, Ohio (MyValleyTributes) – Joanne L. Barnes, age 81 of Homeworth, passed away Tuesday, November 15, 2022, at her home surrounded by her loving family.

 She was born July 5, 1941, to the late George Luka and Ruth (Specht) Weiss.